2/6/2025

 John Chappell

-right.
+Right.
 Yeah, that makes sense.
-And then as far as the new builds are concerned, seeing the progress payments and what's laid out for the next 12 months, and you still have some time.
-But what was the what's kind of the model financing plan for those ships?
-Number one, and number two, just given the fuel efficiencies of them, etc. Have you received any interest thus far on potentially locking those in or is the plan to keep them kind of the optionality of using the market next year?
+And then as far as the new builds are concerned, seeing the progress payments and what's laid out for the next 12 months, and you still have some time, but what's kind of the model financing plan for those ships, number one?
+And number two, just given the fuel efficiencies of them, et cetera, have you received any interest thus far? and potentially locking those in, or is the plan to keep them kind of the optionality of using the spot market next year?

 speaker

 Thank you.
-So the base case to for debt financing those ships is a $60 million per vessel.
-But the chances are we might up that somewhat.
-And that's based on the sort of negotiations we have now on the financing that's intended to put in place.
-So if we finance more than the 60, we will then reallocate how the debt is distributed in the fleet potentially.
-So it should be sort of a very good outcome for the company.
-And we are quite excited about the terms and the commercial pricing of what we expect to put in place.
+So the base case for debt financing those ships is $60 million per vessel, but the chances are we might up that somewhat, and that's based on the sort of negotiations we have now on the financing that's intended to put in place.
+If we finance more than the 60, we will then reallocate how the debt is distributed in the fleet potentially, so it should be a very good outcome for the company.
+We are quite excited about the terms and the commercial pricing of what we expect to put in place.
 Our target is to close this at some point in the second quarter of the year.
-So in general, we have great support from our banking group and have several sort of proposals on the table.
+In general, we have great support from our banking group and have several sort of proposals on the table.
 Your next question was on the fuel efficiency of these ships and whether we have received any interest.
 So in general, there is significant interest for time charters.
-There are two clients in particular that have showed interest in the new buildings.
-But it's too early to say whether this is something we can execute on as normal.
-There's always a bit of a delta between what the customer wants and what we want.
-But I think with the tailwind from the spot market going forward now, it should be possible to get to something that could make very good both commercial and financial sense for DHT.
+There are two clients in particular that have showed interest in the new buildings, but it's too early to say whether this is something we can execute on.
+As normal, there's always a bit of a delta between what the customer wants and what we want.
+But I think with the tailwind from the spot market going forward now, it should be possible to get to something that could make very good both commercial and financial sense for DHD.
 Great.
-Thank you, Sain.
+Thank you, Simon.
 Thank you.

 speaker